Improvement of W Boson Hadronic Decay Width up to $\mathcal{O}\left(\alpha_s^4 \right)$-order: Introduction

-The purpose of this letter is to improve the prediction of the decay width of the W boson through an optimal treatment of the perturbative Quantum Chromodynamics (pQCD) corrections.
-Conventionally the renormalization scale of the process is chosen as the flow of the quadrimomentum, which is guessed, presenting a problem of ambiguity in the choice of scale and renormalization scheme.
-An original and heuristic procedure for eliminating ambiguity is the Principle of Maximum Conformality (PMC) \cite{Brodsky:2011ig}, which has improved the estimates of several high-energy processes.
-Some applications can be reviewed in Refs. \cite{Huang:2020skl,Salinas-Arizmendi-Schmidt:2022pzj,Wang:2020ell,Yu:2020tri}.
-The general PMC determines the renormalization scale by absorbing all the conformal terms that govern the running coupling behavior, and therefore the resulting pQCD series matches the conformal series.
+The aim of this article is to improve the prediction of the decay width of the $W$ boson by an optimal treatment of the perturbative quantum chromodynamics (pQCD) corrections.
+Conventionally, the renormalization scale of the process, $\mu_r$, is chosen to be equal to the momentum transfer; in principle a physical result should be independent of $\mu_r$, but due to the truncation of the perturbative series, $\mu_r$ appears in the calculated expressions.
+This chosen value of $\mu_r$ thus poses a problem of ambiguity in the choice of scale and renormalization scheme.
+An original and heuristic procedure for eliminating ambiguity is the Principle of Maximum Conformality (PMC) method \cite{Brodsky:2011ig}, which has improved the estimates of several high-energy processes.
+The general PMC determines the renormalization scale by absorbing all non-conformal terms governing the running coupling behavior, and thus the resulting pQCD series is conformal.

-A first approach is calling Correspondence BLM/PMC \cite{Brodsky:2011ta,Brodsky:2012rj}, where all the terms $N_f$ (active flavor quarks) that are associated with the terms of $\{\beta_i\}$ in the observable can be added in the running coupling.
+A first approach of the PMC method is called Brodsky-Lepage-Mackenzie/Principle of Maximum Conformality (BLM/PMC) \cite{Brodsky:2011ta,Brodsky:2012rj}, where all terms containing $N_f$ (number of active quarks) in the calculation of a given observable can be absorbed in the definition of the running coupling.
 The BLM/PMC scales can be determined in a general scheme-independent way and can be different for each order in the perturbative series.
-Loop-by-loop, we can change the renormalization scales to build a perturbative series with conformal coefficients.
+Loop by loop we can change the renormalization scales to build a perturbative series with conformal coefficients.

-A second approach is to introduce the $\delta$-$\mathcal{R}$enomalization Scheme \cite{mojaza2013systematic,brodsky2014systematic}, which consists in a generalization of the conventional scheme used in dimensional regularization \citep{bollini1972dimensional,veltman1972regularization}, in which a constant $-\delta$ is subtracted in addition to the standard $\ln 4\pi - \gamma_E$ subtraction of the $\overline{\text{MS}}$ scheme.
-The subtraction $\delta$ defines an infinite set of renormalization schemes, in which the physical results are independent of $\delta$, therefore scheme independent.
-Via this procedure we identify the $\{\beta_i\}$ terms, using the active quark flavor number $N_f$ series coefficients, shifting the scale of the strong coupling $\alpha_s$ at each orden to the PMC scale to eliminate all the no-conformal terms.
-Unlike the previous procedure, the renormalization scales and the coefficients are determined simultaneously.
+The second approach is to introduce the $\mathcal{R}_\delta$-scheme \cite{mojaza2013systematic,brodsky2014systematic,singlescale1}, which is a generalization of the conventional scheme used in dimensional regularization \citep{bollini1972dimensional,veltman1972regularization}, in which a constant, $\delta$, is subtracted in addition to the standard $\ln 4\pi - \gamma_E$ subtraction of the $\overline{\text{MS}}$ scheme.
+The $\delta$ subtraction defines an infinite set of renormalization schemes in which the physical results are independent of $\delta$, i.e. scheme-independent.